Boot ROM: Suspend to RAM

 When a system on a chip (SoC) enters suspend-to-RAM mode, in many cases, the processor is completely off while the RAM is put in self-refresh mode.
 At resume, the boot ROM is executed again and many boot ROMs are able to detect that the SoC was in suspend-to-RAM mode and can resume by jumping directly to the kernel which then takes care of powering on again the peripherals which were off and restoring the state that the computer was in before.

 Specific implementations

 Allwinner

 On many Allwinner systems on a chip (A10, A20, A64), the boot ROM either waits for a bootloader to be loaded through USB (if a specific PIN is high) or tries to boot on several peripherals in a fixed order.

 Some Allwinner systems on a chip can verify the signature of the booloaders.
 But most devices being manufactured are not configured for that.
 This has enabled free and open-source software to add support for many Allwinner systems on a chip and devices using them in bootloaders like U-Boot.

 Apple

 On iPhone, iPad, Apple Watch, iPod Touch, and Apple TV devices, the boot ROM is called "SecureROM" It is a stripped-down version of iBoot.
 It provides a Device Firmware Upgrade (DFU) mechanism, which can be activated using a special button combination.

+BIOS

+On older IBM PC compatible computers, the BIOS serves as a boot ROM.